 - (p) An application for an onsite sewage treatment and disposal system permit shall be completed in full, signed by the owner or the owner's authorized representative, or by a contractor licensed under chapter 489, and shall be accompanied by all required exhibits and fees.
 No specific documentation of property ownership shall be required as a prerequisite to the review of an application or the issuance of a permit.
-The issuance of a permit does not constitute determination by the department of property ownership. - (q) The department may not require any form of subdivision analysis of property by an owner, developer, or subdivider before prior to submission of an application for an onsite sewage treatment and disposal system.
+The issuance of a permit does not constitute determination by the department of property ownership. - (q) The department may not require any form of subdivision analysis of property by an owner, developer, or subdivider <a href="https://developer-before-